PsyberAttack/COVID-Data/UK/MSOAs/README.md

 9. **MSOA11CD/LAD19CD** are unique codes for each area, which can be used to connect this data to others using ONS codes.

+### Important

+The UK completely lost control of their epidemic at the start of the pandemic.
+The early government testing data was limited so the early numbers of reported cases are deceptive.
+Deaths have been determined by what is written on the death certificate.
+The ONS has no way of confirming if the deceased was tested, but COVID-19 will have been mentioned as a cause of death.

+The deaths data is a more reliable source for the periods March-April, (Weeks 10-18), and they point to an epidemic as bad as anything seen globally.

 ### Regional Data